arriam-lab2/pcr_bias_publication/README.md

 - Remove primers

 You can use any other way to remove universal primers.
 We use our our tool: `primercut.py`.
-You can install it from https://github.com/arriam-lab2/biomisc.git to get primercut.py:
+You can install it from https://github.com/arriam-lab2/biomisc :
 ```
 pip install --no-cache-dir git+https://github.com/arriam-lab2/biomisc.git
 ```